-Adolescents with ADD/ADHD experience increasing stress from a more demanding school and after-school schedule, more complex social relationships and ever-changing family dynamics.
-The challenges of school, perhaps managed through the lower school years, become more taxing in middle school, and can become overwhelming in high school.
-The volume of work increases and the complexity intensifies.
-The ability to focus, organize, prioritize and manage time becomes more necessary.
-Social issues require good judgment and thoughtfulness.
-The need to ‘fit in’ can challenge the best of intentions.
-Appropriate social ‘etiquette’, automatic for some, is often a mystery to adolescents with ADD/ADHD.
-Behavior can appear abrasive, out of sync or impulsive, leading to subtle, though sometimes devastating, social alienation.
-The inattentiveness, forgetfulness, distractibility, and disorganization seen in ADD/ADHD result in difficulties, tension, discord and conflict, not only for the adolescent, but for friends and family, as well.
-Moods can be erratic and even hostile or withdrawn and aloof.
-Behavior can be annoying, immature or lazy, and can even escalate to inappropriate or even illegal.
-The prevalence of alcohol and substance abuse is substantially higher among adolescents with untreated ADD/ADHD.
+Adolescents with ADD/ADHD face increasing stress as they navigate a more demanding school and after-school schedule, complex social relationships, and constantly evolving family dynamics.
+The challenges that were manageable in lower school years become more burdensome in middle school and can become overwhelming in high school.
+The workload increases, and the tasks become more complex.
+The ability to focus, organize, prioritize, and manage time becomes crucial.
+Social issues require good judgment and thoughtfulness, while the desire to fit in can challenge even the best intentions.
+Adolescents with ADD/ADHD often struggle with social norms and etiquette, which can lead to subtle, yet sometimes devastating, social isolation.
+The inattentiveness, forgetfulness, distractibility, and disorganization associated with ADD/ADHD create difficulties, tension, discord, and conflict not only for the adolescent but also for friends and family.
+Mood swings can be erratic, ranging from hostility or withdrawal to being aloof.
+Behavior may be perceived as annoying, immature, lazy, and in some cases, may escalate to inappropriate or even illegal actions.
+Additionally, the prevalence of alcohol and substance abuse is significantly higher among untreated adolescents with ADD/ADHD.

 At ADHD, Mood & Behavior Center, we conduct an extensive evaluation of the adolescent, carefully assessing function in all areas of their life.
 The evaluation process involves identification of the adolescent’s primary problem areas and a comprehensive review of academic performance, behavior, mood, family relationships, social relationships, alcohol and substance abuse history and legal issues.